After reading this article, you will know where to find side gigs and the most popular ways to do them.

 As I already discussed when I addressed the ridesharing side hustle, renting your car out can be a great side hustle.

-The difference between renting your car out and ridesharing is that you don’t necessarily need to be the one driving your car when we discuss car renting.
+The difference between renting your car and ridesharing is that you don’t necessarily need to be the one driving it when we talk about car rental.

-It can be a great way to make a side income, but I understand you have many questions like what happens if my car is in an accident or who pays for the gas, and some of the vehicle renting apps that I list below covers it.
+It can be a great way to make a side income, but I understand you have many questions, like what happens if my car is in an accident or who pays for the gas.
+Some of the vehicle rental apps I list below cover these.

-However, if you want more information, here is an excellent article covering all your questions that I found during my research.
+However, if you want more information, here is an excellent article that answers all your questions I found during my research.

 Here are seven apps that allow you to rent a car:

-Here is a list of the best ten car rental apps with more details and a comparison that will help you find out which app is the best for you, and it discusses all the pros and cons of each app in great detail.
+Here is a list of the top 10 car rental apps, with more details and a comparison to help you find the best one for you.
+It discusses all the pros and cons of each app in great detail.

-It should tease your “taste buds” and help you discover that there are many opportunities to leverage the assets you already own and possess.
+It should tease your “taste buds” and help you discover many opportunities to leverage the assets you already have.

 G. Rent Your House

-One of the more popular side gigs in recent years is to rent your house out to tourists and strangers.
+One of the more popular side gigs in recent years has been renting out your house to tourists and strangers.

-The most popular one of these rental apps/websites is Airbnb, but it is not the only one, as you will discover when you see my list of similar apps below.
+The most popular of these rental apps/websites is Airbnb, but it is not the only one, as you will discover in my list of similar apps below.

-Here are seven of the most popular alternatives to Airbnb that allows you to rent out your house with their benefits:
+Here are seven of the most popular alternatives to Airbnb that allow you to rent out your house with their benefits:

-2. Homestay (Lower price listings than Airbnb, higher booking fees than Airbnb but with no guest fee, and student features with even lower prices.)
+- Homestay (Lower price listings than Airbnb, higher booking fees than Airbnb, but with no guest fee, and student features with even lower prices.)
 If you’re a student, this is the one I would recommend.

-3. House Sitter (Extensive interviewing.
-You will talk directly with the owner which might be a good thing.
+- House Sitter (Extensive interviewing.
+You will talk directly with the owner, which might be a good thing.
 Restrictions.
 You might not be allowed to leave the property during certain hours of the day.
-Web-based communication makes it hard if you want a mobile friendly alternative to Airbnb.)
+Web-based communication makes it hard if you want a mobile-friendly alternative to Airbnb.)

-5. Sonder (Stream-lined check-in, cozier and less-awkward than Airbnb, and hotel-standard cleaning).
+- Sonder (Streamlined check-in, cozier and less awkward than Airbnb, and hotel-standard cleaning).

-6. Vacasa (Excellent customer support, local teams with professionals who evaluate the standards of each rental, and performs regular service inspections to verify that it meets up to standards makes it an excellent alternative to Airbnb.)
+- Vacasa (Excellent customer support, local teams with professionals who evaluate the standards of each rental, and perform regular service inspections to verify that it meets up to standards, making it an excellent alternative to Airbnb.)

-7. VRBO (lower fees, more mature clientel, and more cancellation poilicies that Airbnb).
+- VRBO (lower fees, more mature clientele, and more cancellation policies than Airbnb).

 Source: Soocial.com.